kcyt/3DFG-PIFu/README.md

 # 3DFG-PIFu

-#### We are committed to the release of the code.
-Code will be released starting from October.
+#### Our team is currently working on a related work in ```https://github.com/kcyt/r-cyclic-diffuser```.
+Code for this repository will be released starting from October.